 - Reflect on the conception.
 This means examining what reasons you have for thinking this is a good conception of teaching, clarifying and elaborating what you mean, examining examples that illustrate your conception, as well as possible counter-examples that might challenge it, and applying the conception in practice and evaluating the results.

 - Some of this reflection may be private and ‘in your own head’ or ‘in your own writing’.
-Some of the reflection might be social where everyone shares their conceptions and together with others you clarify, challenge and refine the conceptions.
+Some of the reflection might be social where everyone shares their conceptions and together you clarify, challenge and refine the conceptions.
 Some of the reflection may also involve reading the literature, which is a useful way to clarify, justify and name what you already do, and useful for challenging your conception and suggesting alternatives.
 But you need to use the literature to extend, challenge and refine your own conception of teaching.
-The literature considered apart from your personal conception of teaching is abstract and inert.
+The literature considered apart from your personal conception of teaching is inert.

 - As a result of this reflection you will have a refined conception of teaching: it will be clearer, better justified and elaborated, for instance.
 Sometimes you will have added to or tweaked your earlier conception, for example, by adding some new strategies for encouraging discussion.
 But sometimes through reflection you realise your earlier conception was totally inadequate, and so you abandon it and adopt a transformed conception instead.
 For example, you might realise that teaching as telling ignores whether learning occurs because it only about the teacher, and you realise that such a limited conception of teaching must be abandoned for one that explains the relationship between what the teacher does, and the impact on the learner.

 - Refining your conception of teaching through reflection cannot be done for you or done to you.
-You have to ‘experience’ that your own conception is limited, unclear, poorly justified or inadequate, and you have to adopt a new personal conception.
+You have to experience that your own conception is limited, unclear, poorly justified or inadequate, and you have to adopt a new personal conception.
 Otherwise all that will have changed is your espoused theory, and the actual conception that you teach from will remain the same.